Please ensure Javascript is enabled for purposes of website accessibility

 Havant Campus Student Union

-Make a difference and take an active role as part of a community of empowered change-makers at our Student Union.
-Represent the interests of all students, have an active voice and help make decisions for the benefit of our students at HSDC Havant.
-The Student Union is a perfect opportunity for you to make a real difference to our college.
+Become part of a community of empowered change-makers at our Student Union.
+Represent the interests of all students, have an active voice, and help shape decisions that benefit everyone at HSDC Havant.
+This is your chance to make a real difference and leave a lasting impact on college life.

 Havant Campus Magazine (Magpie)